maddyfoletta/maddyNew/readme.txt

 11. Which feature choose--using a native device resource, backing up logged data, or both?

 I chose backing up logged data.
-I used firebase to log my data.
+I used firebase to log and store my data.

 12. If you used a native device resource, what feature did you add?
 How does this feature change the app's experience for a user?

+I did not use a native device resource.

 13. If you backed up logged data, where does it back up to?

+The data is backed up into a firebase realtime database.

 14. How does your app implement or follow principles of good mobile design?

+The app maintains a set color scheme with intuitive components for user input with little confusion.
+This app also allows the user to delete a log if they entered info wrong and update information if needed.